The Snorkie is a mix of the Yorkie and the Miniature Schnauzer.

 An example of this is after the first time it sits on your command, you need to introduce the idea of special treats as only given in times of obedience.

 This will help you a great deal when you’re training your dog as a little incentive can go a long way with Snorkie pups.

-It is also important to note that when you’re making a supplement decision try choosing an option that is grain free.
+It is also important to note that when you’re making a supplement decision try choosing an option that is grain-free.

 Grain-free options have a lot more protein and fat content that can be very healthy for your dog.

-Since a solid chewy diet is recommended for the Snorkie, one of the best options for your dog could be Merrick Grain Free Kitchen Bites which are biscuits that come in a variety of flavours.
+Since a solid chewy diet is recommended for the Snorkie, one of the best options for your dog could be Merrick Grain Free Kitchen Bites which are biscuits that come in a variety of flavors.